Weights and Measures Act 1985 and subsequent Deregulation Order 1999 (as amended).

 The Office for Product Safety and Standards (OPSS) maintains an up to date register of all approved verifiers and an up to date list of authorised stamp numbers.

 Verification stickers correspondence and pricing

-Occasionally, RD receives queries regarding verification stickers.
+Occasionally, OPSS receives queries regarding verification stickers.
 The most common questions are: